EuleMitKeule/template_media_player/README.md

                 source: Bass Boost
 ```

+### Base Media Player

+You can specify an entity using the `base_media_player_entity_id` option to inherit all supported behaviour and attributes from, when the behaviour or attribute is not implemented by the template media player.

 ### Browse Media

 You can specify an entity to use for the browse media functionality using the `browse_media_entity_id` option.<br>